Wheelie Bin Cleaning

 The first step to a clean wheelie bin is to keep it as clean as possible.
 This begins from the moment you throw away your garbage.
 Being cautious about your trash can make a massive difference in the long run.

-[What goes in the yellow recycling bin] General household rubbish found in wheelie bins are often food waste that is leftover or has expired.
+General household rubbish found in wheelie bins are often food waste that is leftover or has expired.
 It is a good idea to give your bottles and food containers a quick rinse before disposal.
 This will get rid of any leftover waste and remove any bad odour.
 You’ll be happy with yourself when you need to wheel your bin out on bin day.

 Hot tip: Place a few sheets of newspaper at the base of the bin to soak up any liquid.